confluentinc/ksql/docs/operate-and-deploy/monitoring.md

 ksqlDB publishes metrics via JMX ([Java Management Extensions](https://www.oracle.com/java/technologies/javase/javamanagement.html)) which help you monitor what is happening inside of ksqlDB's servers.
-A comprehensive [set of metrics](../reference/metrics.md) are published, including number of rows processed, throughput, throughput distribution, and error rate.
+For a comprehensive [set of metrics](../reference/metrics.md) are published, including number of rows processed, throughput, throughput distribution, and error rate.

 ## Enable monitoring

-You must explictly enable monitoring on each ksqlDB server.
+You must enable monitoring explicitly on each ksqlDB server.
 To enable it in a Docker-based deployment, export an environment variable named `KSQL_JMX_OPTS` with your JMX configuration and expose the port that JMX will communicate over.